cloudfoundry-community-attic/cf-services-contrib-release/README.md

   schemas.
 Similar to a sum type.
 * _List_       - Accepts arrays where each element of the array validates against a supplied schema.
 * _Record_     - Accepts hashes with known keys.
-Each key has a supplied schema and against which its value must validate.
+Each key has a supplied schema, against which its value must validate.
 * _Value_      - Accepts values using ```==```.

 ## Usage

 Membrane schemas are typically created using a concise DSL.
-For example, the following creates a schema that will validate a hash expecting the key "ints" maps to a list of integers and the key "string" maps to a string.
+For example, the following creates a schema that will validate a hash where the key "ints" maps to a list of integers and the key "string" maps to a string.

     schema = Membrane::SchemaParser.parse do